Who is Nano Home Loans?

 Often people think that refinancing is more hassle than it’s worth.
 This is a result of out-dated, manual and slow systems that traditional lenders use to process home loan applications resulting in customers waiting weeks (or months) to refinance.
 Then on top of this, there are vast amounts of paperwork you need to provide.
 At Nano, we’ve built our digital home loan experience to take all of the time, pain and hassle out of refinancing, making it easier for you to consider the true value of making a change.

 Refinancing also depends on what your needs are, but there are a number of reasons why you may consider it.
 You should assess whether your current lender and loan is adequately meeting your needs, and if they could be better met by somebody else.
 But it’s always good to shop around – a better deal could end up saving you thousands of dollars over the life of the loan!
-Join Nano for Priority Access and to see just how much you could save with Nano.

 You’ll first need some basic information on your current situation such as a rough estimate of your loan amount, your loan type, and current interest rate so that you can compare loans.
 After this, you can start shopping around.